IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/Dataset.md

 The cleaned and preprocessed dataset is now ready for analysis.

-For more details, you can check the full dataset file [Dataset](https://docs.google.com/spreadsheets/d/1dEK3mo-xPwsMboUCSEvhyibJBreFr1Uh/edit?usp=sharing&ouid=106517304862390569506&rtpof=true&sd=true)
+For more details, you can check the raw dataset file [Dataset](https://docs.google.com/spreadsheets/d/1dEK3mo-xPwsMboUCSEvhyibJBreFr1Uh/edit?usp=sharing&ouid=106517304862390569506&rtpof=true&sd=true)